 Perfect your Sweetheart Plant care and Philodendron hederaceum will reward you with large, heart-shaped, glossy leaves.

 Philodendrons really took off in our homes because of their tolerance of poor light conditions and ease of propagation.
-Plus, those amorous leaves are simply irresistible (this evergreen stunner makes a great valentines day gift
+Plus, those amorous leaves are simply irresistible.

-Find a Sweetheart Plant for your sweetheart (or yourself) here
+Find yourself a Sweetheart Plant for your sweetheart (or yourself)!

 A brief history of the Philodendron